Gene-Weaver/MistralMaestro/README.md

 Large and Small can also be the same model.
 For example, if you only have a 24GB GPU and don't want to mess around with Mixtral quants, you can just use Mistral 7B's for both Large and Small.
 This used less than 10GB of VRAM, as long as you use the default quants in the `mistralMaestro.py` script.
 Let me know how well other quants work too!

 I had good success with `mistralai/Mistral-7B-Instruct-v0.2` for both the Large and Small models.
 This would let you use a 24GB card.
-Mixtral will also work, I've tested it on an 2x RTX 6000 Ada 48GB.
+Mixtral will also work, I've tested it on 2x RTX 6000 Ada 48GB.

 ## Features